ramera03/Youtube-Social-Attitudes/research-assessment.md

     2. Uses more than one function to install/load/require packages (including those used in commented code)

         -   [x] Objective attempt
-        -   [ ] Objective met
+        -   [x] Objective met
-        -   Grader comments: See preparation.rmd lines 9-12
+        -   Grader comments: See preparation.rmd lines 9-12 -- ND: your preparation file should be an .R script, not a notebook

 6. Use arithmetic, comparison, and logical operators